OriolGraCar/InteractMaker/README.md

 Question: How does the program knows how the pdb should be build?

-Answer: Check the Documentation.md to have a detailed explanation of the approach used.
+Answer: Check the Report.pdf to have a detailed explanation of the approach used.

 Question: What will happen if I give incorrect interactions?